gii-is-DP2/DP2-1920-GI-04/readme.md

 Use cases:

-* Creating a beauty service with the title 'Grooming' and PetType 'Cat', and it is created successfully (:heavy_check_mark:)
+* Creating a beauty service with the title 'Grooming' and PetType 'Cat', and it is created successfully. - :heavy_check_mark:
-* Creating a beauty service with the title 'Grooming' and PetType 'Dog', and it is created successfully (:heavy_check_mark:)
+* Creating a beauty service with the title 'Grooming' and PetType 'Dog', and it is created successfully. - :heavy_check_mark:
-* Creating a beauty service with the title 'Grooming' and PetType 'Dog', and it is not created since a beauty service with that title and type was just created before (:x:)
+* Creating a beauty service with the title 'Grooming' and PetType 'Dog', and it is not created since a beauty service with that title and type was just created before. - :x:
-* Creating a beauty service with a blank title and any no PetType selected, and it is not created successfully (:x:)
+* Creating a beauty service with a blank title and any no PetType selected, and it is not created successfully. - :x:

 ### US02 - Listing Beauty Services
 As an user of the system or a guest